 High Performance Finite Element Modeling I and II

 Learn how to make cutting edge adaptive FEM simulations from top researchers at KTH.
 These two courses targets engineers in industry, or engineering students at masters and doctoral level/or towards the end of a bachelor study.

 High Performance Finite Element Modeling

 Engineering simulations are rapidly becoming fundamental in virtually all industrial sectors, from medicine to energy, aerospace and beyond.
 In these courses you will learn the breakthrough general adaptive finite element methods (AFEM) and open source FEniCS software that will enable you to solve the grand challenges in science and engineering.

 These courses targets engineers in industry, or engineering students at masters and doctoral level/or towards the end of a bachelor study.
-Learners that achieve top grades in this first course, in a series of two courses will be offered access to a supercomputer, and more advanced simulations of turbulent flow.
+Learners that achieve top grades in the first course, in a series of two courses will be offered access to a supercomputer, and more advanced simulations of turbulent flow.

 After completing part I you will be able to: